kassam-99/All_in_One_Server/AdminPanel.md

 `
-`Note`: you can change a username, password, listening IP and port from All-in-One Server/Core/Settings.py
+Note: you can change a username, password, listening IP and port from All-in-One Server/Core/Settings.py

 class Server_Settings: